 When will I get my results?

-For all results sitting this year, results are expected to be received on Tuesday 8th August 2017, sent out via the post.
+For all results sitting this year, results day 2023 will fall on Tuesday 8th August 2023, sent out via the post.

 However, if you are too impatient to wait for the post, or if you won’t be at your registered address on results day, you can sign up in advance to SQA’s MySQA online system, which gives you the option to receive your SQA results via text or email from 8am on the morning of results day.